 The motorized grinding/cutting tool used to carve out small pathways in copper clad board.

-Steel wool is used to clean the copper clad board before construction.
+Steel wool used to clean up copper clad board before construction.
 A box like this will last for years.

 For 15 years, I've used this 9 mm cutter to scrape the enamel insulation off the magnet wire wound on toroidal inductors.